 Net Assets With Donor Restrictions - Net assets subject to donor-imposed (or certain grantor-imposed) restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
-The amount of net assets with donor restrictions as of June 30, 2019 amounted to \$8,802 for support of STEM Entrepreneurship and Innovation Forums in Northeast Ohio.
-The Organization had no net assets with donor restrictions as of June 30, 2018.
+The amount of net assets with donor restrictions as of June 30, 2020 and 2019 amounted to \$18,764 and \$8,802, respectively, for support of STEM Entrepreneurship and Innovation Forums in Northeast Ohio.